 Research: I work towards establishing rigorous practices for privacy in computation: identifying problems that result from the collection, sharing, and processing of information, formalizing these problems and studying them towards creating solid practices and technological solutions.
-I am particularly interested in intersection points between privacy and various disciplines within and outside computer science including cryptography, machine learning, game theory, complexity theory, algorithmics, statistics, databases, and privacy law and policy.
+I am particularly interested in intersection points between privacy and various disciplines within and outside computer science including cryptography, machine learning, game theory, complexity theory, algorithmics, statistics, databases, and more recently privacy law and policy.

 What is differential privacy?
 A definition of privacy introduced by 2006 by Dwork, McSherry, Smith and myself.
 See here for a gentle introduction: Differential Privacy: A Primer for a Non-technical Audience (Preliminary Version).

 Program committee and organization: